 Humanities lessons at Westhaven are delivered through the single subjects of Geography & History.
-RE has its own specific session that all lower and middle school students enjoy.
+RE has its own specific session that all lower and middle school learners enjoy.
 Experiences in humanities promote an appreciation of their geographical and historical location at all scales, their social communities in the context of the wider world and how these have changed and developed in the course of time.

 These learning experiences also enhance children’s potential to become effective, caring participants in society and could promote continuing study and interests for later life threw fun, active and informative learning episodes.

 At Westhaven we deliver Geography, History and RE in years 5, 6, 7 (known as lower school) and years 8 & 9 (known as middle school).
-Lower students receive Humanities and RE via their topic sessions.
-In Middle pupils receive 40 mins per week Geography, History and RE.
+Lower learners receive Humanities and RE via their topic sessions.
+In Middle learners receive 40 mins per week Geography, History and RE.
 Humanities do not continue at present into KS4.
 In Upper, RE & Humanities is delivered non-specifically via PSHE and ASDAN.